mohitjain/mohitjain/_posts/2012-12-20-how-to-use-templates-in-backbone-js-learning-backbone-js.md

 {% endhighlight %}
 <!--more-->

-So we introduced a new line ie:
+So we introduced a new line i.e.,

 {% highlight javascript %}
 my_template: _.template("<strong><%= name %></strong> (<%= age %>) - <%= occupation %>"),
 {% endhighlight %}
-Backbone js has feature that you can define template using underscore js that we included in lesson 1 and it will compile the template and then when ever you pass the data, it will return the html view as per the code.
-So in the above line we defined a template using
+Backbone js has a feature that you can define a template using underscore js that we included in lesson 1, and it will compile the template, and then when ever you pass the data, it will return the HTML view as per the code.
+So in the above line, we defined a template using

 {% highlight javascript %}
 _.template("<strong><%= name %></strong> (<%= age %>) - <%= occupation %>")